brycewang-stanford/TGIWriter/README.md

 3. Make your changes
 4. Submit a pull request

+## 🤝 Feedback & Collaboration

+We value your input!
+This project is actively being developed and improved:

+- 🐛 **Found a bug?** Please open an [issue](https://github.com/brycewang-stanford/TGIWriter/issues)
+- 💡 **Have a feature idea?** We'd love to hear about it in [discussions](https://github.com/brycewang-stanford/TGIWriter/discussions)
+- 🛠️ **Want to contribute?** Check out our [contribution guidelines](CONTRIBUTING.md)
+- 💼 **Business inquiries?** Contact the author at: [your-email@example.com]

+Your feedback helps make TGIWriter better for everyone!

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.